NicholasCorrado/LIP/README.md

 # CS764 Accelerating Joins with Filters

 This document presents the installation guide of our project and its usage.
 By far we have only tested our project on macOS.

-## Overview

-* Our final report can be found at `docs/rep.pdf`.
+Our final report can be found at `docs/rep.pdf`.
-* All code can is in `src` (library code), `apps` (executable code), and `util` (helper code) directories.
-* `benchmarks/benchmark-1` contains SSB data generated from [here](https://github.com/UWQuickstep/SQL-benchmark-data-generator/tree/master/ssbgen) with SF = 1.
-* `benchmarks/benchmark-skew` contains all skew LINEORDER tables discussed in the report as well as several more.
-* `scripts` contains bash/python scripts used to collect, analyze, and plot results.

-Note that you do not need to generate any of the data necessary to demo the project, since we provide it in `benchmarks` directory.

 ## Installation